-In 1979, Governor Brendan T. Byrne made the protection of New Jersey’s Pine Barrens a priority.
-He marshaled support to pass the most innovative land protection law in the nation.
+On January 4, 2018, Governor Brendan T. Byrne passed away.
+In 1979, he made protection of New Jersey’s Pine Barrens a priority and helped pass the most innovative land protection law in the nation.

 “My proudest accomplishment in public life is the passage of the Pinelands Protection Act, and the Pinelands Preservation Alliance is the guardian of that achievement.” — Gov. Brendan T. Byrne

 Video by Mitch Smith with additional photography by Albert Horner and Jason Howell.

 “One day my grandchildren visiting the Pinelands may ask, ‘Who was Brendan Byrne?’
 Someone will say, ‘He is the man who preserved the Pinelands.’
 Not a bad legacy.”

 Gov. Tom Kean (R)

 “Perhaps the most tangible, significant outcome of passing the Pinelands Protection Act, was to protect the 17 trillion gallon Kirkwood-Cohansey aquifer.”

 Gov. Jim Florio (D)